-However, IHT receipts for April to October 2020 (£3,003 million) were only 1% (£33 million) higher than for the same period last year (£2,970 million), partly as HMRC has not been accepting cheques for payment of IHT due to Covid-19.
+However, IHT receipts for April to October 2020 (£3,003 million) were only 1% (£33 million) higher than for the same period the previous year (£2,970 million), partly as HMRC has not been accepting cheques for payment of IHT due to Covid-19.
 This has caused a temporary delay in HMRC receiving IHT payments.

 According to HMRC, this has now been resolved, and it expects this effect to unwind over the remainder of the year.
 However, at the time of writing, HMRC is still not accepting cheques for payment of IHT.